shopsys/monorepo-tools/README.md

 We recommend to choose **installation via Docker** because it is the easiest and fastest way to start using Shopsys Framework.
 Docker contains complete development environment necessary for running your application.
-In the future we want to add new technologies to Shopsys Framework (e.g. ElasticSearch).
+In the future we want to add new technologies to Shopsys Framework.
 **Updating your development environment to use these technologies will be very easy with Docker** because such an update will be done just by running `docker-compose build`.
 And that is all!